By Richard Hosier TRM – MICC Ltd

 The following table compares the fire load in MJ/Kg for common cable insulating materials against some common fuels.
-The Heat Release Rate and volatility in air for these materials will differ but the fuel added to a fire per kg and the consequential volume of heat generated and oxygen consumed is relative.
+The Heat Release Rate and volatility in the air for these materials will differ but the fuel added to a fire per kg and the consequential volume of heat generated and oxygen consumed is relative.

 When considering fire safety we must first understand the most important factors.
 Fire experts tell us most fire related deaths in buildings are caused by smoke inhalation, temperature rise and oxygen depletion or by trauma caused by jumping in trying to escape these effects.
 So let’s take a look at these factors as they relate to the electrical cable system:

 The first and most important aspect of smoke is how much smoke?
 Typically the larger the fire the more smoke is generated so anything we can do to reduce the spread of fire will also correspondingly reduce the amount of smoke.
 Highly flame retardant cables with a high oxygen index may help here because they may limit the fire spread.

 Smoke will contain particulates of carbon, ash and other solids, liquids and gasses, many are toxic and combustible.
 In particular, fires in confined areas like buildings, tunnels and underground environments cause oxygen levels to drop near the fire source and this can contribute to incomplete burning and smoldering which may produce increased amounts of smoke and toxic by-products including CO (Carbon Monoxide).
 As we know presence of halogenated materials will release toxic halides like Hydrogen Chloride together with many other toxic and flammable gasses in the smoke.